sguarin/machine-mqtt-node-red/README.md

 Well, by definition this should be the first aproach.
 Separating the query from the parameters that can be injected from external entities is by definition the "defensive programming" against SQL injections.

 At the time of this writing, the documentation of [node-red-contrib-re-postgres](https://flows.nodered.org/node/node-red-contrib-re-postgres) mention this, but lacks of some examples.
-This is an example of building a dictionary with the parameters, and using it from the query.
+This is an example of building a dictionary with the parameters and on the other hand construct the query.
 The dictionary keys can be referenced from the query as $key.

 ![Test 4](assets/test5_code.png)